-Bethany Ugarte, the blogger behind Lilsipper, has been eating menudo—a tradition Mexican soup—during the holidays for as long as she can remember.
+Bethany Ugarte, the blogger behind Lilsipper and the author of Digest This: The 21-Day Gut Reset Plan To Conquer Your IBS, has been eating menudo—a traditional Mexican soup—during the holidays for as long as she can remember.
 While the main component of the original version is cow stomach, she remade it with all vegan ingredients to reap the benefits in a healthier way.
-And the star of the show is none other than everyone’s favorite legume: chickpeas.
-She always goes with the dried version (like Bob’s Red Mill Garbanzo Beans) instead of the canned version for a few different reasons: “They’re fresh and taste so much better, contain no preservatives, and are easier to digest if you soak them overnight prior to cooking,” she writes.
+And the star of the show is none other than everyone's favorite legume: chickpeas.
+She always goes with the dried version (like Bob's Red Mill Garbanzo Beans) instead of the canned version for a few different reasons: "They’re fresh and taste so much better, contain no preservatives, and are easier to digest if you soak them overnight prior to cooking," she writes.

 With 39 grams of protein per cup, chickpeas are an excellent source of nutrition.
 Put together with vegetarian both, tomatoes, kale, and a splash of metabolism-boosting hot sauce, you can create a simple meal in minutes.
 "Add some bone broth for extra gut health and protein, or keep it vegan by sticking with veggie broth.
 You can customize it to your preference," Ugarte says.
 "And if you don’t like spicy food, just leave out the hot sauce."
 The next time you want to cuddle up with a cozy stew, whip up her easy recipe.

 1/4 cup Frank's RedHot Sauce

 black pepper to taste